Concrete vs. Other Construction Materials

 3. Cost

-Insurance costs for concrete homes are notably lower, as well, since the houses are significantly less susceptible to damage of all varieties.
+Insurance costs for concrete homes are notably lower as well since the houses are significantly less susceptible to damage of all varieties.

 4. Construction Speed